witchywillow/AO3-Skin-Rosfield-Folgers/README.md

 Save it!

-Then from the created page or back oon your Skins menu, select the "Use" button.
+Then from the created page or back on your Skins menu, select the "Use" button.

 Done!